Boat Eye on Wayland

 - Lets you decrease your sensitivity automatically when you change to tall resolution, or manually with either a mouse button or keyboard key (not limited to mouse buttons like usual).

-- Also easily allows the use of a "god sensitivity" without changing how the mouse feels whatsoever.
+- Easily allows the use of a "god sensitivity" without changing how the mouse feels whatsoever.

 - With a god sens, the default boat mode in Ninjabrain Bot may be set to green boat, removing the need to get in a boat and F3+C to get green boat before measuring, assuming you haven't steered a boat at any point beforehand.